-After close examination of the specifications, two things jumped out at me.
+Two things jumped out at me after closely examining the specifications – particularly the interior space.
 Interestingly, despite having a lesser linear dimension than the Pelican 1615 AIR, the Pelican 1626 AIR has a larger internal volume.
-If you are making efficient use of that space, you will fit more in the 1626 AIR than you can in the 1615 AIR.
+If you are making efficient use of that space, you will fit more in the 1626 AIR than in the 1615 AIR.
 The second interesting thing was that the Pelican 1637 AIR gives you more internal volume for minimal additional weight penalty.
 In terms of available volume compared to empty weight, the 1637 AIR is the winner.

 What Are You Carrying?